SudiptaKGPian/Monty-Hall-Game-Prediction/README.md

 # Monty-Hall-Game-Prediction
-A dynamic python program to find out the probabilities of the famous Monty Hall Game
+A dynamic python program to find out the probabilities of the famous Monty Hall Game/ Tha code simulates automatically and outcomes the proportion of winning.